chenjianjx/pizza-order-workflow-demo/README.md

 # pizza-order-workflow-demo
-Demo integration between a microservice and different workflow engines (currently only temporal.io)
+This project demostrates the integration between a microservice and different workflow engines (currently only temporal.io)

 ## Biz Requirements